 In the post-professional degree, students will complete 33-36 credits of coursework.
 Each student will be paired with a faculty advisor for the duration of the program.
 The program will be centered around a doctoral project.

 Certificate of Advanced Graduate Study in Endodontics

 In this program, students prepare for board certification by the American Board of Endodontics.
 The curriculum includes clinical training, a research project and coursework.
 Classes may include oral microbiology, oral immunology, biostatistics, surgical endodontics and pain management.

 A 4-year traditional program and a 2-year program for graduates of non-accredited foreign dental programs are available.
 Clinical training and coursework are required in both program options.
 Courses found in both programs include endodontics, pharmacology, periodontology, pain management and implantology.
 Clinical specialty areas may include oral surgery, pediatric dentistry, periodontology and prosthodontics.

 Doctor of Medicine

 Part of the admission requirements for this 4-year program includes having a bachelor's degree.
 Additionally, applicants must have completed classes in English, humanities, biology, chemistry, organic chemistry and physics.
 Once admitted, students spend the first two years completing coursework.
 Clinical rotations in various medical specialties and settings commence in the third year, and advanced clinical rotations are performed in the fourth year.

 University of Massachusetts - Boston

-The nine schools and colleges making up the University of Massachusetts - Boston include the College of Nursing and Health Sciences.
+The 10 schools and colleges making up the University of Massachusetts - Boston include the College of Nursing and Health Sciences.
 As the only public university in Boston with nursing and exercise and health science degree programs, this college is UMass Boston's fastest-growing college.